Students will explore how the media can influence the election process.

 Two 55-minute class periods

-Learn about and analyze how the media and special interest groups can be used to influence the election process.
+Learn about and analyze how the media can influence the election process.

 HS.30: Analyze the roles and activities of political parties, interest groups and mass media and how they affect the beliefs and behaviors of local, state, and national constituencies.